 There is nothing more peaceful than living in a simple home that has been de-cluttered Konmari style in order to be surrounded by only a few things that we truly love.
 Realising that less is more certainly makes for a much more mindful shopper.. enjoying the art of browsing and mentally absorbing the designers creativity without the impulse to purchase.
 Over the years I have learnt a few things about a capsule wardrobe:

 + The happy dance rule.
 If it doesn’t inspire a happy dance in the change rooms don’t buy it.
 Unless you physically cannot walk out of the store without taking that AMAAAZING item home, then leave it on the racks – if you’re unsure now, you will only grow to despise the purchase in a few short months.
-This applies to everything from clothes to beauty products to items for the home, just a few happy dance shopping trips later and you will have saved yourself a lot of money and you will have saved the planet from the tonnes of environmental resources that go into making goods that no-one really values.
+This applies to everything from clothes to beauty products to items for the home, just a few happy dance shopping trips later and you will have saved a lot of money and saved the planet from the tonnes of environmental resources that go into making goods that no-one really values.

 + Know your style.
 Pull out the top 10 items in your wardrobe that you wear the most, lay them on the bed, and you will soon see your true style.
 Take note of the shades, the cuts and the materials, and try to stick to that when you’re shopping, so that you invest in everyday staples and not one-off high fashion items.
 For me it’s shades of grey, navy, light blue and white, comfy and made from natural fibres – mostly cotton and wool.